 The chronic absenteeism indicator applies to all grade spans.
 Wisconsin has used chronic absenteeism as an indicator in our state accountability system since 2011-12.
 The measure has been found to be sound, valid, and reliable across years, and stakeholder engagement revealed that educators feel this is an appropriate measure for the School Quality and Student Success indicator.
-Additionally, well-established research14 demonstrates an inverse relationship between absenteeism and school performance, research supported by Wisconsin Student Assessment System performance data.
+Additionally, well-established research demonstrates an inverse relationship between absenteeism and school performance, research supported by Wisconsin Student Assessment System performance data.
 As rates of chronic absenteeism increase at a student level, overall school performance is also impacted.
 Indeed, there is a "tipping point" of student-level chronic absenteeism beyond which the performance of students who are not chronically absent is affected.

 Chronic absenteeism indicator scores will be based upon student-, group-, and school-level calculations.
 First, individual attendance rates are calculated.
-A student is considered chronically absent if he or shes/he misses more than 10 percent of possible attended days.
+A student is considered chronically absent if s/he misses more than 10 percent of possible attended days.
 Second, the percentage of chronically absent students is calculated for the all students group and for every subgroup that meets the minimum group size requirements (n=20).
-Up to three years of data will be used for the calculation, when available and when cell size is met.
-The percentage of students who are not chronically absent will be converted to an indicator score on a scale from 0 to 100 using a percentile-based approach.
-Percentile ranks will be assigned separately for high schools (i.e., schools that graduate students) and all other schools.
-This approach allows for meaningful differentiation of schools.
+Up to three years of data will be used for the calculation, when available.
 The scale for this indicator score will be standardized to align with the scale of the other indicators to allow for the meaningful differentiation of schools in the calculation of a school's composite score.